 If you don’t have your own sample graphics ready yet, consider using designs from bigger brands as examples to show what you’re going for.
 You can also focus on the emotions you want to generate and create a mood board that conveys a general direction.

 This leaves more room for creativity for your designers while making sure they stay within the confines of your brand identity.
-Try the Design Wizard Moodboard Maker to experiment with different designs and styles.
+Try the

 7. Fenty Beauty Conveys a Bold Brand Style Through Photography